HealthCatalyst/documentation/HCRTools/templates/comparing-and-deploying/compare.md

 - __Return__: an object representing your specific configuration.

 - __Arguments__:
-    - __df__: a server name.
-You'll pull data from this server.
+    - __df__: a data frame.
+The data your model is based on.
     - __type__: a string.
-This will either be 'CLASSIFICATION' or 'REGRESSION'
+This will either be 'CLASSIFICATION' or 'REGRESSION'.
     - __impute__: a boolean, defaults to FALSE.
-Whether to impute values with column mean (for numeric columns) or column mode (for categorical columns).
+Whether to impute by replacing NULLs with column mean (for numeric columns) or column mode (for categorical columns).
     - __grainCol__: a string, defaults to None.
 Name of possible GrainID column in your dataset.
 If specified, this column will be removed, as it won't help the algorithm.
     - __predictedCol__: a string.
 Name of variable (or column) that you want to predict.
     - __debug__: a boolean, defaults to FALSE.
-If TRUE, code output is verbose for easier debugging.
+If TRUE, console output when comparing models is verbose for easier debugging.
     - __cores__: an int, defaults to 4.
 Number of cores on machine to use for model training.

 ```{r}